Update 9/25/2017: This piece has been updated to include 20 project management tools, and now includes screenshots of each tool.

-Producteev has made a number of my top free project management lists for good reason: it’s intuitive, it’s collaborative, and it does everything you want a task management app to do—without overloading its users with useless features.
+Producteev is intuitive, it’s collaborative, and it does everything you want a task management app to do—without overloading its users with useless features.

 Sometimes, billable hours are the most important part of a project.
-For freelancers and small-business owners, check out these hidden and intuitive free time tracking tools.
+For freelancers and small business owners, check out these intuitive free time–tracking tools.

-Kimai is a completely free and open source time tracking solution, which can run even when you close your browser!
+Kimai is a completely free and open source time–tracking solution that can run even when you close your browser.
 It’s made with the whole team in mind, and testimonials agree that it’s “super easy to use.”

 Price: Goose egg.

-Price: Free for the basic version—substantially upgraded version with more reports and filters for $9 a month.
+Price: Free for the basic version— a substantially upgraded version with more reports and filters is $9 a month.

 Clock in, clock out, share your hours, and break them down by task.
 It’s that simple.
 Oh, and as a bonus, Slimtimer offers reporting features so you know how everyone on your team is spending their time.

-Toggl is a little better-known than the other above-mentioned time tracking software, but it’s still worth mentioning.
+Toggl is a little more well-known than the other time-tracking software, but it’s still worth mentioning.
 Built for teams, just touch and go to start tracking and reporting on your time.

-Price: $0 for the basic version—which should suffice for most.
+Price: $0 for the basic version for up to five team members—which should suffice for most.

 There are so many hidden and awesome free project management tools out there that it would be impossible to name all of them in this list.
 What did I miss?
 Did you have a good experience with the software mentioned above?
 Leave your thoughts in the comments below!